Acquisition talks show Reynolds' taste for menthol

-NEW YORK The enduring popularity of menthol may be a big motivator behind Reynolds American Inc's (RAI.N) interest in buying smaller rival Lorillard Inc LO.N, which has the best-selling U.S. cigarette brand with the additive.
+NEW YORK The enduring popularity of menthol may be a big motivator behind Reynolds American Inc's interest in buying smaller rival Lorillard Inc, which has the best-selling U.S. cigarette brand with the additive.

 While potential cost savings from economies of scale in a declining industry may be the main driver for the multi-billion-dollar deal, Lorillard's leading U.S. menthol cigarette Newport is another key draw.

-Reynolds is in talks to acquire Lorillard, which has a market capitalization of $22.9 billion, in a deal that would reshape one of the world's most profitable tobacco markets.
+Reynolds is in talks to acquire Lorillard, which has a market capitalisation of $22.9 billion (13.3 billion pounds), in a deal that would reshape one of the world's most profitable tobacco markets.

 Adding Newport to its product lineup would allow Reynolds, maker of Camel cigarettes, to broaden its reach among minority and younger smokers.